BellaMalo1/Portfolio/userstories.md

+installation instructions:
+- include searching url in web brower. list of technologies:
+- technologies used to create this site include html,css, and javascript.

 User Stories:
-- As a potential employer, I want to see an a basic understanding of frontend skills (html, css and javascript) so that further skills can be developed.
+- As a potential employer, I want to see a basic understanding of frontend skills (html, css and javascript) in order for further skills can be developed.
-- As a viewer, I want to see a aesthetically pleasing and well organized site so that I can reference you for future opportunities
+- As a viewer, I want to see a aesthetically pleasing and well organized site so that I can reference developer for future opportunities
 - As a prospect, I want to see personality and originality so that I can get a good sense of the person who made it.
 - As the developer, I want my portfolio to solidify my confidence so I know I have what it take to become a successful software engineer.